BiplawChaudhary/Social-Welfare-Portal/README.md

 # Social Welfare Portal
-This project was developed for TechTrix Hackathon-2023 by Team Moon-Knights.
+This project was developed for <b>TechTrix Hackathon-2023 </b> by Team Moon-Knights.
 The theme of Hackathon was "E-Governance".

 ## Description of Project